THE BACKYARD SANCTUARYNo god is needed; My wife and I will do.

 Each plant is a tidy package.
 It circles about itself in its own little cycle.
 The perennials (above) — the crocus, daffodils, tulips, ferns and hosta — all have a prolonged life cycle lasting many years, but go through a distinct annual cycle, also.
 The annual (above) — the Impatiens — completes its life cycle in a single season, but ends that cycle with a group of seeds, which are the Reproductionof “its form“— its tidy package — into the future.
 It is as if part of it — its Information — never dies!

-So, to reproduce is a distinctly living feature, but so are several others.
-To metabolize is to be so open to ‘your’ environment, that large parts of it are essential to ‘your’ continuation.
+So, To Reproduce is a distinctly living feature, but so are several others.
+To Metabolize is to be so open to ‘your’ environment, that large parts of it are essential to ‘your’ continuation.
 You stretch forth into them, but not into others; those seem completely irrelevant.
 Light, water, carbon dioxide and soil with minerals, all are open to the plant in a cooperative and informative way: They are essential parts of it; they are components of the plant’s Design.
-They are it, in many a way.
+They AreIt: Its IN-FORMATION extending out-ward!